LeeroyLabs/barcode-generator/Readme.md

 ## No support for...
 - No support for any **2D** barcodes, like QR codes.
-- We only generate the 'bars' part of a barcode, without text below the barcode.
-If you want text of the code below the barcode, you could add it later to the output of this package.
+- We only support value under the barcode for SVG format.

 ## Installation
 Install through [composer](https://getcomposer.org/doc/00-intro.md):